 Financial support available for those on benefits who are told to self-isolate

-Anyone who has been told to isolate by NHS Test and Trace, or who is a parent or guardian of a child who has been told to self-isolate, and who meets the relevant eligibility criteria, can submit a claim for an additional £500 in financial support.
+Anyone who has been told to isolate by NHS Test and Trace, or who is a parent or guardian of a child who has been told to self-isolate, and who meets the relevant eligibility criteria, can submit a claim for the Test and Trace Support Payment Scheme (TTSP) for an additional £500 in financial support.

 From 16 August 2021, anyone who is fully vaccinated and identified as a contact will no longer have to self-isolate, so won’t qualify for a test and trace payment.
 Those who test positive for covid will still have to isolate and can still claim if they meet the criteria.

 To claim this support you must submit your application within 42 days after your first day of self-isolation.

 The scheme will last until 31 March 2022.

 For further details please see our Self-isolation payment privacy notice.

 - You must be unable to work from home;

 - You will lose income as a result as a result of being self-isolated;